Our Staff & Leadership

 Faith earned her bachelor's degree in Elementary Education from the University of South Florida, after which she spent two years in the U.S. Peace Corps, serving as a Teacher Collaborator and Community Outreach Facilitator in Thailand.
 She landed in Seattle two years ago and most recently taught 1st and 2nd grade students in Queen Anne.
 She spends her time teaching kids, meditating, and traveling as often as she can.

 Ian received his BA from Bennington College in Vermont and continued his education studying graphic design at the School of Visual Concepts here in Seattle.
-When he's not designing graphics, Ian is a professional actor and creator of the popular Brown Derby Series at Re-bar, presenting "Ridiculously Staged Reading of Your Favorite Screenplays" since 1999.
+When Ian is not designing graphics and creatively directing things, he's a professional actor, director, and theatre-maker.

 Board of Directors